2023 Infiniti QX80 Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

 MSRP | Invoice Price | Destination Fee | Holdback | Dealer Cost

 Infiniti QX80 Pricing for the Luxe, Premium Select and Sensory Trims

-To avoid overpaying on a new Infiniti QX80, price shop online first.
-Get up front prices before you walk into a dealership.
+To find the best possible price on a new Infiniti QX80, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Formula for Calculating Dealer Cost:

 - Example: Base Infiniti QX80 invoice price + the dealer Invoice price of options + destination - Holdback = Total Dealer Cost.